Stanley Savige: Death

 Savige died of coronary artery disease at his home in Kew, Victoria on 15 May 1954.
 He was accorded a funeral with full military honours at St Paul's Cathedral, Melbourne.
 The service was conducted by the Chaplain of Southern Command and Bishop of Geelong, the Right Reverend Dr J. D. McKie, who told the congregation that "Sir Stanley's greatest virtue was humanity.
 He had great consideration for his troops.
 He thought that they were not there just to be used, but to be helped."
-A crowd of 3,000 mourners watched him laid to rest at Kew Cemetery.
+A crowd of 3,000 mourners watched him laid to rest at Kew Cemetery (now Boroondara General Cemetery).
 Savige left an estate valued at £66,000.
 He was survived by his daughter Gwendolyn and his nephew Stanley, his wife having died two months earlier.
 In his will, he directed that his papers be donated to the Australian War Memorial, where they remain.
 The War Memorial also holds his portrait by Alfred Cook.
 In August 2006, Australian-Assyrian community leaders from Sydney and Melbourne gathered to commemorate Savige's role in saving Assyrian refugees in 1918, and the mayor of Morwell, Lisa Price, unveiled a bronze bust of the general.